-SECTION I. INTRODUCTION
+1. INTRODUCTION

-While this report has been prepared in continuation of the CPD's longstanding tradition of coming up with an analysis of the state of the economy prior to presentation of the national budget, as will be well-appreciated, the backdrop scenario of this particular year is informed by unprecedented and exceptional circumstances.
-The ongoing COVID-19 pandemic is having significant impact on various aspects of the economy and will no doubt have important repercussions for the FY2021 budget to be presented on June 11, 2020.
-This fifth periodic review of the current fiscal year, prepared under CPD's flagship Independent Review of Bangladesh's Development (IRBD) programme, offers analysis of an economy that started off on a normal course at the beginning of the fiscal year and then entered into unforeseen terrain and unchartered waters during the last part of the year.
-The analysis, thus, captures development of the economy in two phases - the pre-COVID phase and the ongoing COVID phase, with the report focusing on impacts of the pandemic on the economy, measures taken to address the implications of the pandemic and what these developments mean for the budget to be presented.
+This report has been prepared in continuation of the Centre for Policy Dialogue's (CPD) longstanding tradition of coming up with an analysis of the state of the economy prior to presentation of the national budget.
+The backdrop of this particular year is informed by unprecedented and exceptional circumstances.
+The ongoing COVID-19 pandemic is having a significant impact on various aspects of the economy and will undoubtedly have important repercussions for the FY2020-21 budget to be presented on June 11, 2020.
+This fifth periodic review of the current fiscal year, prepared under CPD's flagship Independent Review of Bangladesh's Development (IRBD) programme, offers an analysis of the economy that started off on a normal course at the beginning of the fiscal year and then entered into an unforeseen terrain and uncharted waters soon after the first quarter.
+The analysis, therefore, captures development of the economy in two phases-the pre-COVID phase and the ongoing COVID phase.
+The report focuses on the impact of the pandemic on the economy, subsequent measures taken to address the implications of the pandemic and what these developments mean for the upcoming budget.

-In its first periodic review of the economy for the ongoing fiscal year, released on 3 November 2019, CPD had raised red flags in four areas which CPD felt should attract attention of policymakers.
-This concerned performance in the areas of revenue mobilisation, banking sector, capital market and export sector.
-CPD had argued that weak state of governance, inability to undertake necessary reforms and lack of proactive initiatives to address structural impediments could undermine the continuity of Bangladesh's growth narrative and put under question the sustainability of the growth dynamics.
+In its first periodic review of the economy for the ongoing fiscal year, released on 3 November 2019, CPD had raised red flags in four areas which it felt should call for attention of policymakers.
+The red flags include concerning performance in the areas of revenue mobilisation, banking sector, capital market and export sector.
+CPD had argued that the weak state of governance, the inability to undertake necessary reforms and the lack of proactive initiatives to address structural impediments could undermine the continuity of Bangladesh's growth narrative and pose a question on the sustainability of the growth dynamics.
 The tell-tale signs of slowing down of the economy were already becoming visible.

-Taking into cognisance the demand-side repercussions of the COVID-19 pandemic, and keeping in the purview the emergent health risks when the pandemic has reached the shores of Bangladesh, CPD had organised a virtual media briefing titled Health and Economic Risks of Corona Pandemic and Recommendations.
-The CPD presentation at the briefing examined how the various transmission channels were impacting on Bangladesh's macroeconomic and sectoral performance and the measures that needed to be taken to mitigate the risks of the pandemic and pandemic-stricken economy.
+Taking into cognisance the demand-side repercussions of the pandemic, and keeping in the purview the emergent health risks when the pandemic has reached the shores of Bangladesh, CPD had organised a virtual media briefing titled 'Health and Economic Risks of Corona Pandemic and Recommendations'.
+The CPD presentation at the briefing examined the impact of the various transmission channels on Bangladesh's macroeconomic and sectoral performance and the measures that needed to be taken to mitigate the risks of the pandemic and pandemic-stricken economy.

-At the second virtual media briefing on 13 April 2020, CPD presented its initial assessment of public policy interventions and offered a set of proposals for food and income security of the marginalised.
-It is in this briefing that CPD came up with its proposal for a cash transfer programme to be launched, to cover the old and new poors which would require an amount equivalent to about one per cent of the GDP (approximately Tk.
-30 thousand crore).
+At the second virtual media briefing on 13 April 2020, CPD presented its initial assessment of public policy interventions and offered a set of proposals for food and income security of the marginalised people.
+It was in the respective briefing that CPD came up with its proposal for a cash transfer programme to be launched in order to cover the old and new poor requiring an amount equivalent to about one per cent of the gross domestic product (GDP), i.e., approximately Tk.
+30 thousand crore.

-Keeping in the purview the upcoming national budget for FY2021, CPD organised its third virtual media briefing on 9 May 2020 which came up with a set of budgetary recommendations in the areas of resource mobilisation, tax proposals, expenditure priorities and deficit financing.
-These were geared to addressing immediate health and economic challenges and the tasks of putting the economy back on track towards recovery.
+Keeping in the purview the upcoming national budget for FY2020-21, CPD organised its third virtual media briefing on 9 May 2020 which came up with a set of budgetary recommendations in the areas of resource mobilisation, tax proposals, expenditure priorities and deficit financing.
+These were geared to address the immediate health and economic challenges and the necessary tasks needed to steer the economy back on track towards recovery.

-There will be another webinar on 9 June 2020 which will discuss issues of effectiveness of implementing stimulus packages and readiness of the banking sector in view of addressing the attendant challenges in this context.
+There will be another webinar on 9 June 2020 which will discuss the effectiveness of implementing the stimulus packages and the readiness of the banking sector regarding addressing the attendant challenges in this context.